melles1991/usecuewebsite/portfolio/felgen-wie-neu.md

 ---

-This is a website for Dirk Ihmer, who restores rims 'as new' by sanding them down, coating them and finishing them.
+This is a website for Dirk Ihmer, who restores rims 'like new' by sanding them down, coating them and finishing them.
 The website is less than 1 MB in size and has a beautiful subtle Ken Burns slider.
 This site is powered by Jekyll and the CloudCannon CMS.